 Click here to watch a short video about Jewish Kosher laws.

 In some religions, ritual attention to food consumption is not an occasional activity, but a daily practice.
 For Jews, kashrut (or, ‘kosher’) laws specify foods that are permitted or forbidden every day of one’s life.
 Kashrut laws apply to foods of every kind: animals, fruits, vegetables, cereals, and liquids.
 The laws also regulate how foods should be prepared for consumption.
 For certain mammals and birds, preparation requires the skill of a schochet, or ritual slaughterer.
-Because Jewish law prohibits causing unnecessary pain to animals, the schochet insures that animals die quickly when slaughtered.
+Because Jewish law prohibits causing unnecessary pain to animals, the schochet ensures that animals die quickly when slaughtered.

 Judaism is not the only religion with daily dietary laws.
 Muslims call their food regulations the halal.
 Muslim halal regulations are much like the Jewish kashrut laws, with the exception of alcohol, which halal does not permit.